AI

 Claude Code test generation - the 80% coverage sweet spot

 Your codebase sits at 40% test coverage, three people understand your critical systems, and hiring QA engineers costs more than your tooling budget.
-Claude Code test generation automatically generates comprehensive tests that catch edge cases developers miss, serving as both validation and living documentation for teams too small for dedicated QA but too large to skip testing entirely.
+Claude Code test generation generates thorough tests that catch edge cases developers miss, serving as both validation and living documentation for teams too small for dedicated QA but too large to skip testing entirely.

 Your codebase sits at 40% test coverage, three people understand your critical systems, and hiring QA engineers costs more than your tooling budget.
-Claude Code test generation automatically generates comprehensive tests that catch edge cases developers miss, serving as both validation and living documentation for teams too small for dedicated QA but too large to skip testing entirely.
+Claude Code test generation generates thorough tests that catch edge cases developers miss, serving as both validation and living documentation for teams too small for dedicated QA but too large to skip testing entirely.

-• AI-generated tests serve double duty - They validate your code and document what it does, making onboarding faster
+2. AI-generated tests serve double duty - They validate your code and document what it does, making onboarding faster

-• Mid-size companies win here - Too small for dedicated QA teams, but large enough to need serious test coverage
+3. Mid-size companies win here - Too small for dedicated QA teams, but large enough to need serious test coverage

-• Start with critical paths first - Payment processing, authentication, and data integrity deserve tests before anything else
+4. Start with critical paths first - Payment processing, authentication, and data integrity deserve tests before anything else

-Your codebase has 40% test coverage.
+40% test coverage.
 Three people understand how the payment system works.
 One of them left last month.

 Claude Code test generation solves this exact problem.